 Presences in social networks

 We maintain online presences within social networks in order to communicate with the users active there, or to provide information about us.
 We would like to point out that user data may be processed outside the European Union.
 This may result in risks for the users, because e.g. the enforcement of the rights of the users could be made more difficult.
-With regard to US vendors who are certified under the Privacy Shield or who offer comparable guarantees of a secure level of data protection, we would like to point out that those are therefore obliged to comply with EU data protection standards.

 Furthermore, the data of users within social networks are usually used for market research and advertising purposes.
 For example, the user’s behaviour and interests resulting from it, can be used to create user profiles.
 The user profiles can in turn be used, e.g. to create advertisements within and outside the networks which are presumably correspond to the interests of the users.
 As a rule, cookies are stored on the user’s computers for the purpose to store the user behaviour and the interests of the users.
 Furthermore, data may also be stored in the user profiles independently of the hardware of the users (in particular, if the users are members of the respective platforms and are logged in to these).